 Reading and Leading: One way as leaders we can have a learning posture is through the choice of books we read.
 We are reading and recommending books on our team- especially in the areas of ethnicity and culture.
 (See a short list below.)

 Curiosity and Listening: Whether we are reaching out to a neighbor, a classmate, or an acquaintance we desire to be learners.
 We talk in our movement about being curious of others.
-This is not a “nosy” curiosity but a genuine and caring curiosity that helps us to listen and learn.
+We hope the curiosity to be genuine and caring which helps us to listen and learn.
 This involves learning to ask questions and hear their answers.

 Are we REPRESENTING our students well?

 Variety in Diversity: Who are our students?
 As we ask questions and learn we realize how much we don’t know.
-Even though our campus is of a majority white ethnicity we are discovering that students have complex and varied backgrounds, whether black, white, Hispanic or Asian.
-Many of our students are considered “white,” yet have one parent of an ethnic minority.
-As I get to know Asian Americans I find they have parents from all parts of Asia- China, Korea, Philippines, Vietnam, etc. Each country is distinct in it’s culture.
+Even though our campus is majority white we are discovering that students have complex and varied backgrounds, whether black, white, Hispanic or Asian.
+As I get to know Asian American students I find they have parents from all parts of Asia- China, Korea, Philippines, Vietnam, etc. Each country is distinct in its culture.
 Many of our black students who are involved in our movement have parents who are directly from other countries like: Jamaica, Africa or the DR. So within diversity there is diversity!

 How can we increase diversity in those who are LEADING?

-Furthering and going deeper: To grow our leaders in this area we have much to learn.
+Going deeper: To grow as leaders in this area we have much to learn.
 There are changes that will need to be made.
 We are not sure what those charges are yet.
-We are sending four of our staff to a cultural diversity training that we hope will help us to take steps in the right direction.
-We do desire to pursue diversity, it just feels like a slow pursuit- like we are taking baby steps.
+We do desire to pursue diversity, yet it just feels like a slow at times — like we are taking baby steps.

 This just scratches the service.
 But these are the questions we are asking right now.
-Leading well is not having all the answers but it is knowing what questions to ask- and to know as a good leader we will never stop asking questions.
+Leading well is not knowing all the answers but it is knowing questions to ask- and to know as a good leader we will never stop asking questions.

 Some books we have read: